Who are you?

 Where are you based?

-Dalston ("Dullston") in trendy (not in reality) east London.
-To a large extent mine is a traveling job - bookings take my Thermos™ all across the country, and on the odd occasion further - I could pompously call myself an international caricaturist, but basically I'm a UK caricaturist.
-That said, I am an international caricaturist since I've worked internationally.
+Dalston ("Dullston") in east London.
+Mine is a traveling job - bookings take my Thermos™ all across the country, and on the odd occasion further.

 So how do we go about booking you?